tomaszmittlener/github-rank-chellange/src/actions/README.md

 Adds detailed info for each contributor.
 This information is used in filters and UserPage.
 #### action: addFilterMaxValues
 This action does not receive any value.
-Searches for contributors with the highest amount of contributions, followers, repos and gists.
+It searches for contributors with the highest amount of contributions, followers, repos and gists.
-The numbers are added to the store and increased by one, as filters display contributors with < amount of selected attribute.
+The numbers are added to the store and increased by one, as filters display contributors with < amount of filtered feature.